sophie-a-lee/Dengue_expansion/README.md

 # Dengue_expansion

-Data and `R` code to support Lee *et al.*, (under review).
+Data and `R` code to support Lee S.A. *et al.*, (under review).
 The impact of climate suitability, urbanisation, and connectivity on the expansion of dengue in 21st century Brazil.

 To cite this repo:

-Sophie A Lee, Theodoros Economou, Rafael de Castro Catão, Christovam Barcellos, & Rachel Lowe.
-(2021).
+Lee S.A. *et al* (2021).
 Data and R code to accompany 'The impact of climate suitability, urbanisation, and connectivity on the expansion of dengue in 21st century Brazil' (version 1.0.0) (V1.0.0).
 Zenodo.

 [![DOI](https://zenodo.org/badge/383112412.svg)](https://zenodo.org/badge/latestdoi/383112412)